giantswarm/release-operator/docs/workflow.md

 * reference is being passed through as version in the App CR.
 If no reference is being used, then release-operator will default to using the component version.
 * for every app, `inCluster` is being set to `true` in the `kubeConfig`.

+It's also important to notice that `release-operator` is only responsible for creating the App CRs. `app-operator` and `chart-operator` then take over and deploy the corresponding Helm charts.

 #### Release status

 In the releases's status, you can find a `Ready` field that will tell you the current state of the release.
-Once a release has all of its components deployed (even the ones that release-operator is not accountable for), the value of `Ready` will change to `true`.
+Once a release has all of its components' App CRs created (even the ones that release-operator is not accountable for), the value of `Ready` will change to `true`.

-The status of a release is also being exported as a Prometheus metric.
+The status of a release is being exported as a Prometheus metric.
+There is also an [alert](https://github.com/giantswarm/g8s-prometheus/blob/master/helm/g8s-prometheus/prometheus-rules/release.rules.yml) that will page if a release spends more than 30 minutes in a non-ready state.